greenerservices/greenerservices.github.io/app/principles/actions/8h-determine-data-storage-and-management-practices.md

 'Storage tiers' describe different levels of access based on how often data is used.

-These tiers are often referred to by 'temperature': 'hot' for high-performance, fast access storage for data that accessed often, and 'cold' for slower, cheaper storage options for data accessed less often.
+These tiers are often referred to by 'temperature': 'hot' for high-performance, fast access storage for data that needs to be accessed often, and 'cold' for slower, cheaper storage options for data accessed less often.

 #### Environmental benefit:
 Moving rarely accessed data to lower cost tiers reduces energy consumption.